paulstroot/wordpress_starter/docs/local_dev_setup.md

 [&larr; back to readme](../readme.md)
 # Setting up your Development environment for the first time.
 ### Install WordPress Locally
 On your local machine, install a start wordpress site with whatever your favorite method is.
-Assuming your are starting this up from the [Ocupop WordPress Starter](https://github.com/ocupop/wordpress_starter) repository, follow the [readme instructions](https://github.com/ocupop/wordpress_starter/blob/main/README.md) in the root level of the project.
+Assuming your are starting this up from the [WordPress Starter](https://github.com/paulstroot/wordpress_starter) repository, follow the [readme instructions](https://github.com/paulstroot/wordpress_starter/blob/main/README.md) in the root level of the project.

 ### Switch Github Repositories.